SimplyServers/SimpleCommand/README.md

 # SimpleCommand
 Make commands, simply.

-A simple library for easily making complicated commands using all the beauty of Kotlin.
+A simple library for easily making complicated commands for those who ❤️ Kotlin.
 Inspiration from [brigadier](https://github.com/Mojang/brigadier).

 ## Why use instead of other libraries?
 - looks 🔥
-- Commands are automatically called async (with Kotlin coroutines and suspend functions)
+- Commands are automatically called asyncronously (with Kotlin coroutines and suspend functions)
-  - async arg processing and command execution
+  - async arg processing and command execution.
+Nice for web requests and database access
-- Property delegation to process args
+- Property delegation to process args is ❄️
   - ```kotlin
       val group: Group by args
       val permission: String by args